Go beyond the edge of the stage and become a groundbreaking 21st-Century artist.

 The New School is just such a university community, attracting students from all over the world to its home in the heart of Greenwich Village.
-Founded in 1919 by those who imagined a school that would rethink the purpose of higher education, The New School offers more than 10,000 students areas of study across more than 135 undergraduate and graduate degree programs.
+Founded in 1919 by those who imagined a school that would rethink the purpose of higher education, The New School offers over 10,000 students areas of study across more than 135 undergraduate and graduate degree programs.
 No matter what area of study students pursue, they discover a unique form of creative problem solving that will forever change the way they investigate and create-—relentlessly questioning convention, collaborating across disciplines, and taking risks.

 Mannes School of Music

 Founded in 1916, Mannes School of Music seeks to develop citizen artists who engage with the world around them in and through music, in traditional, new, and emergent forms of practice.
 Our eminent faculty of artists, scholars, and educators of international stature, including active professionals from all areas of the music world, foster close, constructive relationships with students and are committed to advancing the creative role of music throughout all aspects of our rapidly changing society.